NevronixAI/digitalhumans-wordpress/readme.txt

 License: GPLv2

-Nevronix - the Face of Ai.
+Nevronix - the Face of AI.
+Combat low engagement and poor conversion with real-time, interactive digital humans.
-Combat low engagement, poor conversion, and weak retention with real-time, interactive digital humans crafted for personalized 1:1 conversations at scale.
-With this plugin you can add NevronixAI Digital humans to your website.

 == Description ==

-Elevate customer engagement with NevronixAI’s lifelike, AI-powered virtual avatars.
+Elevate customer engagement with NevronixAI’s lifelike, AI-powered Digital Humans(Avatars).
 These Digital Humans interact naturally with your website visitors, delivering premium, face-to-face experiences that foster deeper connections.

 Digital Humans provide scalable customer support when people cannot.
 They represent your brand online, communicating with customers in real-time, boosting confidence in their purchases.
 Available 24/7, 365 days a year, and fluent in over 140 languages, NevronixAI Digital Humans are always ready to assist.

 NevronixAI Digital Humans can be used for the following purposes: